Why Kirinyaga ward reps want to kick Waiguru out

-Members of the County Assembly in Kirinyaga have set the ball rolling in their attempt to remove Governor Anne Waiguru (pictured)
+Members of the County Assembly in Kirinyaga have set the ball rolling in their attempt to remove Governor Anne Waiguru (pictured) from office.

 The MCAs accuse her of gross violation of the Constitution, abuse of office and gross misconduct.

 Mutira Ward MCA David Kinyua filed the motion of impeachment during a special sitting yesterday, even as the governor dismissed the allegations and exuded hope that the ouster bid would fail.